-Maritime traffic is one of the major threats for the marine environment, and a disturbance towards marine fauna (e.g. Halpern et al., 2008; Coll et al., 2012).
-Shipping can have direct and indirect effect on species, causing reactions at an individual level (e.g. short-term changes in behaviour) or at a population level (e-g- long-term changes in distribution) (David, 2002; Bejer et al., 2006; Pennino et al., 2016; Pirotta et al., 2015).
-It is not easy to separate physical disturbance (i.e. related directly to presence) from factors associated with presence (e.g. high levels of noise), but on the other hand, even sailing vessels can lead to physical disturbance even if they are more silent than motor boat.
+Maritime traffic is one of the major threats for the marine environment, and a disturbance towards marine fauna (e.g., Halpern et al., 2008; Coll et al., 2012).
+Shipping can have direct and indirect effect on species, causing reactions at an individual level (e.g., short-term changes in behaviour) or at a population level (e-g-long-term changes in distribution) (David, 2002; Bejer et al., 2006; Pennino et al., 2016; Pirotta et al., 2015).
+It is not easy to separate physical disturbance (i.e., related directly to presence) from factors associated with presence (e.g., high levels of noise), but on the other hand, even sailing vessels can lead to physical disturbance even if they are more silent than motor boat.
 At date, very few information is available specifically on the effect of maritime traffic on Risso's dolphin in the Mediterranean basin.
-Results of Campana et al. (2015) showed that in high sea areas during summer time all cetacean species, but bottlenose dolphin, were observed in location with lower vessel abundance: indeed the nautical traffic in the Risso's sighting location was significantly lower, by more than 40%, compared to random location were no sightings occurred suggesting a disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbed areas.
+Results of Campana et al. (2015) showed that in high sea areas during summer time all cetacean species, but bottlenose dolphin, were observed in location with lower vessel abundance: indeed, the nautical traffic in the Risso's sighting location was significantly lower, by more than 40%, compared to random location were no sightings occurred suggesting a disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance by traffic that induce the animals to increase dive duration, or displaced in less disturbance.

 The maritime traffic is also made partly by pleasure boating, which may use more coastal areas than commercial traffic.
-So, in many coastal areas where the habitat of Risso's dolphin is near the coast (ex.: French Ligurian-corsica area), those dolphins maybe at risk (physical disturbance, noise, harassment and/or collision) mostly during the summer months (Mayol et al., 2012).
+So, in many coastal areas where the habitat of Risso's dolphin is near the coast (ex.: French Ligurian-Corsica area), those dolphins maybe at risk (physical disturbance, noise, harassment and/or collision) mostly during the summer months (Mayol et al., 2012).